rm511130/Physna_User_Manual/README.md

 In the previous chapters we learned how to upload a file and how to navigate around the Physna's web site.
 In this chapter we will provide some examples of the types of practical operations one could perform.

-### Searcing for duplicate parts
+### Searcing for duplicate/similar parts

 Provided that we have uploaded our inventory of parts to Physna as described earlier and all our models are in "Finished" state, we are ready to search for similar parts.

 With large teams and/or number of models, it is often possible to produce duplicate or at least very similar designs.
-This occurs even in cases where the company utilizes good PLM system.
+This occurs even in cases where the company utilizes good PLM system and practice.
 In such cases, we find ourselves in a situation where the same part may be registered with different part numbers and has duplicate 3D models stored.

-Physna can find if a particular model exists based on the geometry even in cases when the metadata differs.
-There are several types of searches, but the simplest one is part-to-part match.
+Physna can find if a model exists based on the geometry even in cases when the metadata differs.
+There are several types of searches, but the simplest one is the simple "Match".

 First, we navigate to the folders where our model of interest is.
 This could be a model that we uploaded and we would like to know if there is some other model that matches it with certain percent of confidence.